skylight-hq/skylight.digital/_service_areas/ditap.md

       {% capture accordion_body %}
       <ul>
-        <li>Federal Acquisition Certification in Contracting Core-Plus Specialization in Digital Services (FAC-C-DS).</li>
+        <li>Federal Acquisition Certification in Contracting Core-Plus Specialization in Digital Services (<a href="https://www.fai.gov/announcements/new-fac-specialization-focuses-digital-services">FAC-C-DS</a>).</li>
-        <li>Up to 80 Continuous Learning Points (CLPs) based on your level of achievement in the program.</li>
+        <li>Up to 80 Continuous Learning Points, or CLPs, based on your level of achievement in the program.</li>
       </ul>
       {% endcapture %}